werzl/files/python/zapier_line_items_to_list/README.md

 The dictionary from Zapier with comma separated values in place of Arrays.

 #### params
-A string array with each key in the dictionary to be translated from CSV's -> Array
+A string Array with each key in the dictionary to be translated from CSV's -> Array

 #### output_object=[]
 The Array of extracted values.